It is one of the most praised superfoods.

 To make a tea: put a handful of chaga into one liter of water.
 Bring to a boil and let simmer for 10 minutes.
 Strain, save the chaga and re-use it 2 more times.
 You can make the tea stronger by simmering it longer or using more chaga.
 Add a cinnamon stick and other chai spices in the winter for a more flavourful blend!
 You can mix your chaga tea with any other drinks, be creative!

 I also make various kinds of chaga extracts.
 The dual extract is to be taken 3 times a day, under the tongue for better absorption.

 Some people powder it and add it raw to a smoothie.

 How is it processed?

 I travel up north in Quebec and Ontario to harvest chaga from preserved pristine boreal forests.
-Then I dry the mushrooms, and chip them into small chunks with a hatchet.
+I clean and then I dry the mushrooms, and chip them into small chunks.
 At this point they are ready to be brewed as a tea.
 I give blessings to the trees and the mushrooms every step of the way.
 Brewing and drinking chaga with positive intentions will increase the benefits.